-Obtaining a permanent resident is the most realistic path to achieve citizenship for foreigners since they cannot jump directly to citizenship, except for extremely rare situations.
-Therefore, PR status opens the door to being a citizen in the city-state, allowing you to have completely full rights, including voting rights, having better tax rates, having a right to buy new houses, or even achieving Singapore Passport.
+Obtaining a permanent resident is the most realistic path to achieving citizenship for foreigners since they cannot jump directly to citizenship, except for extremely rare situations.
+Therefore, PR status opens the door to being a citizen in the city-state, allowing you to have completely full rights, including voting rights, better tax rates, the right to buy new houses, or even achieving Singapore Passport.

 Because Singapore has very good diplomatic relations with most of the countries in the world, having a Singapore Passport may entitle you to higher chances of obtaining visas to certain countries overseas.

-There are many many significant benefits of becoming a Singapore permanent resident.
-And if you wish to obtain full ownership of this city-state, then you should aim for the status of PR as your first step to achieve citizenship.
+There are many many significant benefits to becoming a Singapore permanent resident.
+And if you wish to obtain full ownership of this city-state, then you should aim for the status of PR as your first step to achieving citizenship.
 If you still have questions needed to be answered, feel free to contact us!